-New journalism practice needs a new journalism education
+New journalism practice requires a new journalism education

 Enriching journalism educations through collaboration between universities